 Who is Justin Jones?
 Democrat expelled from Tennessee House of Representatives over mass shooting protests

-Justin Jones was one of two Tennessee lawmakers who were expelled from the state's House of Representatives following a protest over gun violence that made its way onto the House floor last week.
-Jones is just 27 years old – one of the youngest members of the state's legislature.
-He assumed office in 2022.
+Justin Jones was one of two Tennessee lawmakers who were expelled from the state's House of Representatives by a Republican majority following a protest over gun violence that made its way onto the House floor last week.
+Jones is just 27 years old — one of the youngest members of the state's legislature, and assumed office in 2022.
+Jones garnered national attention after his passionate speech on the House floor Thursday.

-He and two other Democratic lawmakers – Reps.
-Justin Pearson and Gloria Johnson – led protesters in a chant of "power to the people."
-The protesters gathered after a mass shooting killed six people at a Nashville school last month.
+He and two other Democratic lawmakers — Reps.
+Justin Pearson and Gloria Johnson — led protesters in a chant of "power to the people" in the chamber during a demonstration after a mass shooting killed six people at a Nashville school last month.

-Lawmakers accused them of breaking house rules on conduct and decorum, and on Thursday, voted to expel both Jones and 28-year-old Pearson, who are both Black.
+Republican lawmakers accused them of breaking House rules on conduct and decorum and voted to expel both Jones and 28-year-old Pearson, who are both Black.
 Johnson, who is a white woman, was not expelled.
 Johnson told CNN the expulsion of Jones and Pearson "might have to do with the color" of their skin.

-"A state in which the Ku Klux Klan was founded is now attempting another power grab by silencing the two youngest Black representatives," Jones said on the House floor after the House vote on his expulsion.
+"A state in which the Ku Klux Klan was founded is now attempting another power grab by silencing the two youngest Black representatives," Jones said on the House floor before the vote to expel him.

-In 2019, Jones attended a protest to remove a statue of Confederate General Nathan Bedford Forrest displayed in the state's Capitol.
+In 2019, Jones attended a protest to remove a statue of Confederate General Nathan Bedford Forrest, an early leader of the Klan, displayed in the state's Capitol.
 During the demonstration, Jones allegedly threw a cup of liquid at Republican State Rep. Glen Casada.
 Jones was charged with two counts of misdemeanor assault and one count of disorderly conduct, according to The Tennessean.

 Lawmakers also attempted to ban him from the Capitol building, saying he was a "danger to public safety."
 A judge blocked the ban.